Separate data, processes, and administrative tasks into

 If you need complete and total separation of all system properties and do not require global

-reporting or global processes, then separate instances are the best option.
+reporting or global processes, then separate instances is the best option.

 are lower in the domain hierarchy.
 By default, all users and all records are members of the

 global domain unless an administrator assigns them to a particular domain.
-Once you assign a
+The instance compares

 In general, data defined at a higher level in the domain hierarchy is not visible at lower

-numbering is not used.
-ServiceNow support can assist in the upgrade.
+all customers.
+Domain numbering is not used.
+ServiceNow support can assist in the

 Alternatives to domain separation

-that it is suitable for your environment.
-Domain separation adds a level of administration
+verify that it is suitable for your environment.
+Domain separation adds a level of

-overhead.
-Although it can be disabled, it cannot be removed from an instance.
+administration overhead.
+Although it can be disabled, it cannot be removed from an